GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-3-hello-triangle.md

 }
 ```

-We start by creating two `ID3DBlob`s, we will need a temporary blob, where we'll
+We start by creating two `ID3DBlob`s, we will need a temporary blob, where we will
 load our shader file and an error blob, which will contain our error messages, if any.

 Then we call for [`D3DCompileFromFile`](https://docs.microsoft.com/en-us/windows/win32/api/d3dcompiler/nf-d3dcompiler-d3dcompilefromfile),